arindamkeswani/DSA-WebDev/Hackathon/Hackathon1/README.md

 -To avoid opening Chromium tabs, set headless property to "true".
 -Since CSS selectors can be dynamic, one might want to update them regularly.

+Raw folder contains random test files and hold no relevance to the main project jarvis.js in the main file that should be run.